DNSC-6290-Group-6/Assignments/README.md

 ### 7b.)
 Partial Dependence for Top 3 Most Important Variables

-* Figures 7, 8, and 9 provide an estimate of the average behavior for the top 3 variables most important variables across all rows in the EBM model.
+* Figures 7, 8, and 9 provide an estimate of the average behavior for the top 3 most important variables across all rows in the EBM model.

 #### Figure 7: Partial Dependence for 'debt_to_income_ratio_std'
 ![](images/PDdebt_to_income_ratio_std.png)